computer-science-one/cs101-book/prerequisites/installing.md

 ### GNU/Linux

 All worthwhile distributions of the GNU/Linux operating system have an official package for Ruby.
-You'll need to know what distribution you're on, and what the corresponding "package manager" tool is.
-For example, if you're on Arch Linux, you would use the `pacman` package manager like so:
+Open a terminal and use the appropriate package manager that corresponds to your distributon.

+For Arch Linux:
 ```sh-session
 $ sudo pacman -S ruby
 ```